6 Alternative Housing Options That Can Help You Save Money

 The rent is too darn high, and it’s hard to catch a break.
 The same can be said about paying the mortgage each month.

-With housing costs eating up about a third of many household budgets, it’s typically the highest single expense Americans face each month.
+With housing costs eating up more than a third of many household budgets on average, it’s typically the highest single expense Americans face each month, with transportation and food making up around another third.
 Still, you’ve got to have a roof over your head.